 The Kofun Period (古墳時代 Kofun jidai) refers to the protohistoric period of Japan, usually dated from 250 to ca 538 CE, characterised by the construction of large tumuli or tomb mounds (古墳 kofun).
-It is usually divided into two phases: early (4th century), and late 5th and 6th centuries).
-The Yayoi Period saw the development of a class society, incipient urbanization, the emergence of the Yamato state, and was the era prior to the introduction of Buddhism to Japan.
+It is generally divided into two phases: early (4th century), and late 5th and 6th centuries).
+The Yayoi Period saw the development of a class society, incipient urbanisation, the emergence of the Yamato state, and was the era before the introduction of Buddhism to Japan.
 The Kofun and the subsequent Asuka periods are sometimes collectively referred to as the Yamato Period.

 Early Kofun-period tombs

 The appearance of tomb mound buildings at the end of the third century in Japan is so sudden that early archaeologists thought the tombs reflected either conquest or influence from outside the archipelago.
 The identity of the contributing society was sought among the tomb-building cultures of China and northern Korea, but in 1952 the Japanese archaeologist Kobayashi Yukio demonstrated that there were no similarities in mound shape of burial chamber between Japan and the continent.